openshift/ptp-operator/test/README.md

 - `deploy-prometheus.sh`: Deploys prometheus
 - `kind-config.yaml`: reference kind cluster configuration
 - `reset-devices.sh`: loads netdevsim and openvswitch kernel drivers
-- `run-on-vm.sh`: top level script called by the github action to run CI tests
+- `run-on-vm.sh`: top level script called by the github action to run CI tests.
+Can also be used on local VM with netdevsim to run tests locally.
 ```
 run-ci-github.sh <EC2 private VM IP >
 ```